BoboTiG/ilovemoney/docs/contributing.md

 ## Current direction (as of 2024)

-Ihatemoney was started in 2011, and we believe the project has reached a certain level of maturity now.
+Ilovemoney was started in 2011, and we believe the project has reached a certain level of maturity now.
 The overall energy of contributors is not as high as it used to be.